Focus on Mobile and Portable Services

-This document describes an initiative to improve the oral health of young children by bringing comprehensive oral health services to places they already go.
-Topics include implementing an oral health curriculum (Cavity Free Kids) and bringing portable equipment to preschools and community centers.
+This document describes CHOMPERS!, an initiative to improve young children's oral health.
+Topics include implementing the Cavity Free Kids curriculum and using portable equipment in settings where children gather, including preschools and community centers, to provide education and preventive and restorative services.
 Additional topics include the program's impact on parent knowledge, child practices, and access to care and support; lessons learned; and next steps.

 Find more materials in the OHRC Library using advanced search.

 Suggest materials to OHRC for the library.